JeffDess/redmine-kroki/readme.md

 * 🌘 Auto dark mode on diagrams, everything stays readable.
 * 🚀 Offloads the rendering of diagrams to external servers.
 No dependencies to download.
+* 🙈 Kroki URL is not disclosed in the frontend, so public instances can keep their server secret.
 * 📥 Embeds SVG markup in the page, so it's versioned at every save and there are no files to deal with!

 ## Prerequisites